benediktschmitt/emsm/docs/source/how_to/uninstallation.rst

       $ update-rc.d -f minecraft remove
       $ rm /etc/init.d/minecraft

 #.
-You may have created some cron tabs, don't forget them.
+You may have created some cron tabs, don't forget to delete them.